 Fulton welcomes qualified applicants without regard to race, color, gender or marital status.
 While the Seventh-day Adventist Church in the South Pacific sponsors and financially supports the institution, and the majority of students are Seventh-day Adventists, the College requires no specific religious affiliation for admission.
 Subject to available space, admission to and continued enrolment at the institution is dependent on evidence of good character, intellectual competence and a willingness to respect the faith, beliefs, missions and lifestyle expectations of the Seventh-day Adventist Church.
 Fulton is also committed to respecting the religious convictions of all students so that they also can worship free from lectures, exams, and work.

 Fulton is committed to sound scholarship and learning.
-Entrance levels for each program is included in the respective Appendix.
-Each department carefully monitors the level of academic rigour in each course of study, and follows a program of progressive academic assessment designed to teach personal accountability and responsibility in all academic areas.
+Entrance levels for each program are included in the respective Appendix.
+Each department carefully monitors the level of academic rigor in each course of study and follows a program of progressive academic assessment designed to teach personal accountability and responsibility in all academic areas.